melisademirparmak/movies/README.md

 ## The goal of the project

-Shooting popular movies via API
+With API, popular movies are retrieved, deleted and searched.

 ## Download node modules:
-`npm i`
+`npm install`

 ## To run the project
 `npm start`